each/draft-aname/draft-ietf-dnsop-aname.md

 records under the "Resource Record (RR) TYPEs" subregistry under the "Domain Name System (DNS) Parameters" registry.

-IANA may wish to consider the creation of a registry of address types;
+IANA might wish to consider the creation of a registry of address types;
 addition of new types to such a registry would then implicitly update this specification.